-Usually the first imaging investigation given its commonality in the paediatric population.
+Usually the first imaging investigation given its ubiquitous use in the paediatric population.
 A heterogeneous mass, with variable solid and cystic elements, is often encountered.
 Doppler interrogation may demonstrate internal vascular flow.

 A heterogeneous mass as with ultrasound.
-Its relationship to other pelvis organs is delineated, in particular, to review for local invasion.
+Its relationship to other pelvic organs is delineated, in particular, to review for local invasion.

 Used to assess for locoregional lymphadenopathy and distant metastatic disease in the lungs, liver and bones.

 In the pelvis may add further to CT in delineated the tumour's relationship to adjacent organs and identifying lymph node disease.